radu-matei/radu-matei.github.io/content/blog/kubernetes-e2e-kind-brigade.md

 > Note that dynamic volume provisioning doesn't currently work in Kind ([see this issue][pvc]).

-Note that you an also completely change the configured tasks - [check out how the steps are configured, and always ensure to delete the Kind cluster even when your tasks fail (by default, we are using Linux traps)][kind-class].
+You can also completely change the configured tasks - [check out how the steps are configured, and always ensure to delete the Kind cluster even when your tasks fail (by default, we are using Linux traps)][kind-class].

 Sample output from running the job: